IvanDerlich/tic-tac-toe-ruby/README.md

 - Go to: https://repl.it/@IvanDerlich/Tic-Tac-Toe-1

-- Click on the run button
+- Click on the run button.

-- Enjoy
+- Enjoy!

 ## How to play it on your computer

-- If you don't have ruby installed, then install it:
+Install Ruby if you don't have it on your system:

 https://www.ruby-lang.org/en/documentation/installation/

-- Open your terminal in a folder or your choice and then run:
+Download the repository:

   git clone git@github.com:IvanDerlich/Tictactoe.git

-It will generate a folder named "TicTacToe".

-- Move to that folder and then run:
+Move to the folder you just created:

   ruby main.rb

-- Enjoy!
+Enjoy!

 ## More Info